 Issue Credits Credit summary Ene 01 Reduction of energy use 12 Recognise improvements in the energy performance of the building above national building regulations in relation to heating and cooling energy demand.
 Encourage steps taken to reduce energy demand through building design and systems specification.
 Ene 02a Energy monitoring 2 Energy metering systems are installed to enable energy use to be assigned to end uses.
 Sub-meters can be provided at building level and with increased level of detail.
 Ene 02b Energy monitoring 2 Reduction of energy use by monitoring and visualising.
 Ene 03 Energy efficient lighting 2 Specification of energy efficient light fittings for internal and external areas of the development and controls to prevent use during daylight hours or when not needed.
 Ene 04 Low carbon design 4 Analysis of the proposed building design and development is undertaken to identify opportunities for and encourage the adoption of passive design solutions.
-A feasibility study has been carried out to establish the most appropriate on site or near site low or zero carbon (LZC) energy sources for the building or development, and is specified. efficient cold and commissioned in accordance with appropriate codes and standard The refrigeration system, its controls and components have been designed, installed and commissioned in accordance with appropriate codes and standards and demonstrates a saving in indirect greenhouse gas emissions ( $CO_2e$ .) over the course of its operational life.
-Ene 06 Energy efficient transport3An analysis of the transport demand and usage patterns is under the optimum number and size of lifts, escalators or moving walks.systems Energy efficient installations are specific Energy efficient installations are specified.
+A feasibility study has been carried out to establish the most appropriate on site or near site low or zero carbon (LZC) energy sources for the building or development, and is specified.
+Ene 05 Energy efficient cold storage 3 The refrigeration system, its controls and components have been designed, installed and commissioned in accordance with appropriate codes and standards and demonstrates a saving in indirect greenhouse gas emissions (CO_2e .) over the course of its operational life.
+Ene 06 Energy efficient transport systems 3 An analysis of the transport demand and usage patterns is undertaken to determine the optimum number and size of lifts, escalators or moving walks.
+Energy efficient installations are specified.
 Ene 07 Energy efficient 5 Client engagement to determine occupant requirements and define laboratory performance criteria to optimise energy demand of the laboratory facilities. laboratory systems Specification of best practice energy efficient equipment and measures as appropriate.
-Identification of the building's unregulated energy-consuming loads which have a major impact on the total unregulated energy demand.
+Ene 08 Energy efficient equipment 2 Identification of the building's unregulated energy-consuming loads which have a major impact on the total unregulated energy demand.
 Demonstrate a meaningful reduction in the total unregulated energy demand of the building.
 Ene 10 Energy load management 1 Reduction of peak loads using smart appliance or smart control systems.
 This can either be done internally or by response to an external signal from the electricity supplier.